oracle/docker-images/NoSQL/README.md

 });
 ````

-## Using Oracle NoSQL Command-Line from an external host
+## Quick start: Using Oracle NoSQL Command-Line from an external host

 **Note**: We recommend running NoSQL Command-Line doing a container to container connection as shown in the previous chapters.
 It allows starting the container without publishing all internal ports (KVPORT, KV_HARANGE, KV_SERVICERANGE) but only the KV_PROXY_PORT.